 All of these little touches help to ensure there’s as little tedium as possible to get in the way of actually playing and enjoying Dragon Quest XI.
 They aren’t things I ever thought about when playing the original, but they make such a big, welcome improvement to how the game feels to play that now that I’ve had a taste, I couldn’t live without them.

 The final pieces to this Definitive Edition are dual language options and a new orchestral score.
 I’m rather fond of Dragon Quest XI‘s English voice acting, so I wasn’t all that concerned about not having a Japanese voice track in the original—though having the option available is always a good thing.
 The new score, though, is a crucial improvement.
 The original game’s synthesised music, while as charming as ever in terms of composition, all sounded somewhat flat, and felt at odds with the level of detail on the rest of the game’s presentation.
 Now, the music has all the depth and texture that comes with being performed by a full orchestra, and it sounds marvelous.

 I don’t think I’ve ever played a game that so comprehensively earned the title of “Definitive Edition” as Dragon Quest XI S: Echoes of an Elusive Age – Definitive Edition.
 The original game was brilliant enough in its own right, and the wealth of new features and quality-of-life improvements present in the Switch version underscore that perfectly.
 This is, without a doubt, the best version of one of the best JRPGs of recent memory.

-The publisher provided a code for the game to Shindig for reviewing purposes.
+The publisher provided a copy of Dragon Quest XI: Echoes of an Elusive Age – Definitive Edition to Shindig for reviewing purposes.